nakurunet/EarthPy/README.md

 [__>Google!__](http://google.com)

-As Kanye West said:
+Fun Fact:

-> We're living the future so
+> We are living the future so
-> the present is our past.
+> this present is our past.